rafadc/talk_metrics/slide-deck.md

 - We need to check things in production.
 That is a fact.
 - In the end that is the thing you want reflect your changes -
 ---

+# Prometheus and resilience

+ - When you have a performance issue is when you need your metrics the most

+---
 ![bg contain right](./assets/roll_safe.jpg)